Mapping Patterns for Virtual Knowledge Graphs

-In data exchange, instead, more complex mapping specifications (like the well-known formalism of TGDs) are needed so as to express how data extracted from a source DB schema should be used to populate a target DB schema \cite{Lenz02}.
-Due to the complex nature of these mappings, research in this field has been mainly foundational, with some notable exceptions \cite{FHHM*09,CKQT18}.
+Mappings play a central role in a variety of data management tasks, within both the Semantic Web and the DB communities, and come in different forms.
+In \emph{schema matching}, for example, mappings (typically referred to as ``matches'') aim at expressing correspondences between atomic, constitutive elements of two different relational schemata, such as attributes and relation names~\cite{rahm2001survey}.
+In this context, very sophisticated (semi-)automatic techniques are being developed to bootstrap this simple type of mappings, without prior knowledge on the two schemata~\cite{do2002coma,chen2018biggorilla,shragaadnev}.
+A similar setting arises in the context of \emph{ontology matching} (also referred to as \emph{ontology alignment}), where the atomic elements to be put into correspondence are concepts and properties~\cite{EUZENAT2007a}.
+Just like with schema matching, a huge body of applied research has led to effective (semi-)automatic techniques for establishing mappings~\cite{ivanova2017alignment,kolyvakis2018deepalignment}.
+In \emph{data exchange}, instead, more complex mapping specifications (like the well-known formalism of TGDs~\cite{AbHV95,DLLR07,Kola05}) are needed to express how data extracted from a source DB schema should be used to populate a target DB schema \cite{Lenz02}.
+Due to the complex nature of these mappings, research in this field has been mainly foundational, with few notable exceptions \cite{FHHM*09,CKQT18}.

-The VKG approach appears to be the one that poses the most advanced challenges when it comes to mapping specification, debugging, and maintenance.
-Indeed, on the one hand, VKG mappings are inherently more sophisticated than those used in schema and ontology matching.
+The \vkg approach appears to be the one that poses the most advanced challenges when it comes to mapping specification, debugging, and maintenance.
+On the one hand, \vkg mappings are inherently more sophisticated than those used in schema and ontology matching.
 On the other hand, while they appear to resemble those typically used in data exchange, they need to overcome the abstraction mismatch between the relational schema of the underlying data storage, and the target ontology; consequently, they are required to explicitly handle how (tuples of) data values extracted from the DB lead to the creation of corresponding objects in the ontology.